 Example: OEE in the food industry

-How a digital manufacturing program helps you increase OEE
+How a connected worker platform helps you increase OEE

 Next to tools for procedures and checklists, 4Industry offers many features for preventing and resolving deviations.
 The platform’s database registers deviations, and its root cause analysis tools assist in fixing them in a structured manner.
 Results can be shared across plants – so OEE can be simultaneously improved on a range of factories.

-Although a digital manufacturing platform helps you increase OEE, it is not an integral, short-term solution.
+Although a connected worker platform helps you increase OEE, it is not an integral, short-term solution.
 It should rather be a component of a factory-wide effort toward continuous improvement.
 The devil often lies in the details when you search for things to improve: paying attention to and fixing small issues and inefficient processes will bring you great results over the years.

 In short, focusing on a world-class OEE isn’t a goal in itself, but a part of effective, qualitative manufacturing.
 You should naturally always be attentive to inefficient production processes.
 But you should at the same time be mindful of things like order lead time and inventory, so that you don’t solely aim your improvement efforts at the shop floor.

 OEE targets should be logical and feasible for a particular factory, and not merely be set as high as possible.
-A digital manufacturing platform, combined with a mindset of continuous improvement, is a long-term solution to increasing OEE – or even reaching world-class OEE.
-Yet as Warren Buffet once said: “Someone is sitting in the shade today because someone planted a tree a long time ago.”
+A conneted worker platform, combined with a mindset of continuous improvement, is a long-term solution to increasing OEE – or even reaching world-class OEE.
+As Warren Buffet once said: “Someone is sitting in the shade today because someone planted a tree a long time ago.”